 At times, it feels like almost business as usual at the Central Office – with a few exceptions.
 Bottles of hand sanitizer and disinfectant cleaner are stationed throughout the building.
 Symptom and temperature screenings are completed by staff in masks when they arrive.
 The main office is used to seeing staff and individuals HCO supports stop by regularly to drop off paperwork or pick up supplies, head downstairs into the office kitchen to work on cooking skills, make art in the resource area, or just pop their head in for a quick hello to catch up.
 Now, doors to offices are closed up, and traffic throughout the building has been restricted.
 Central Office staff rarely have face-to-face interactions with each other, and in their place is an abundance of communication through phone and video.

 About a week before the mid-March Stay-At-Home order, Dan already had a pretty good idea of how much things were likely to change.
-“I started thinking about what could be done to mitigate the problems a lockdown would present,” he shared.
+“I started thinking about what could be done to mitigate the problems a quarantine would present,” he shared.
 One of his first projects was to make sure that the needed technology and equipment was in place so HCO’s management personnel and office staff could function without coming into contact with each other.
 Would they need to quarantine?
 What would a worst-case scenario look like?
 After careful consideration, their team at the main office was able to make a number of adjustments to processes that put safety, social distancing, and infection control systems in place, which enabled minimal disruption to the building’s staff and duties.

 A number of the adjustments HCO had to take were made easier by steps that were already being worked on since last year.
 In HCO’s homes, being able to stay connected through Zoom has been a life changer.
 Through it, multiple people can attend a virtual face-to-face meeting.
 HCO had already begun introducing Zoom for Healthcare last fall as a way to deal with reducing costs in areas that have consistently been a challenge for agencies like HCO: underfunded mileage expenses, additional staffing support needs at program sites, and the potential for growing training capacity utilizing the new technology.
 Implementation was scheduled to roll out slowly, with limited programs piloting the software for use before expanding to encompass the whole agency.
 When the pandemic hit, as Dan described it, “instead of tip-toeing down the hill, we got pushed over the cliff.”
 Everyone had to get up to speed on how to use video communication – very quickly.